vventirozos/robot_ros/README.md

 Initial commit contains a modified gopigo3 ROS "driver" with different servo interface, some extra publishers, and different transformations that can be used easily for slam, see : https://github.com/iot-magi/gopigo3_navigation for more.
-Also contains a ROS node for coral edge TPU usb accelerator, modified from : https://github.com/jveitchmichaelis/edgetpu_ros for the original node code.
-Modified node will subscribe to a raspicam compressed image topic taking advantage of the hardware acceleration.
+Also contains a ROS node for coral edge TPU usb accelerator, modified from : https://github.com/jveitchmichaelis/edgetpu_ros Modified node will subscribe to a raspicam compressed image topic taking advantage of the hardware acceleration.
 This node will publish messages of type: Detection2DArray in /edgetpu/detections with image data not included.
 There are some variations of the script like using raw / compressed image messages, publishing with / without including image data.
 (I will probably will change this to dynamic parameters at some point..)